 The use of credit cards in the US and worldwide has grown dramatically in the last 20 years.
 Part of this is the advance in payment technology, as it has become easier and faster to pay with a credit card.
 Thus, where 20 years ago cards were mostly used for unique and large payments, today you can use your credit card to pay for your milk at the supermarket and no one will raise an eyebrow.
 As more and more credit card payments are being made, a particular kind of transaction has also risen drastically.
-We’re talking about CNP or Card Not Present transactions.
-To put it simply, a Card Not Present transaction is any transaction where you and the merchant you’re paying are not both physically present at the same time.
+We’re talking about CNP or Card Not Present payment transactions.
+To put it simply, a Card Not Present payment transaction is any transaction where you and the merchant you’re paying are not both physically present at the same time.

 This means all of your online purchases, any time you buy something over the phone, and even your recurring Netflix subscription.

-With the rise of wireless internet, smartphones, and e-commerce, Card Not Present transaction have grown to represent 27% of ALL credit card transactions in the US as of 2019.
+With the rise of wireless internet, smartphones, and e-commerce, Card Not Present transaction have grown to represent 27% of ALL credit card payment gateway in the US as of 2019.
 And if you’re about to start a business, or even if you already have one, chances are that you need to consider how you can process card not present transactions as well.

 The biggest issue with Card Not Present transactions is the heightened risk of fraud.
 In fact, the majority of credit card fraud involves Card Not Present transactions.